Rhys ap Thomas

-Sir Rhys ap Thomas (1449–1525) was a Welsh soldier and landholder who rose to prominence during the Wars of the Roses, and was instrumental in the victory of Henry Tudor at the Battle of Bosworth.
+Sir Rhys ap Thomas, (1449 – 1525) was a Welsh soldier and landowner who rose to prominence during the Wars of the Roses, and was instrumental in the victory of Henry Tudor at the Battle of Bosworth.
 He remained a faithful supporter of Henry and was rewarded with lands and offices in South Wales.
-Some sources claim that he personally delivered the death blow to King Richard III at Bosworth with his poleaxe.

 Early life

 Rhys was the youngest legitimate son of Thomas ap Gruffydd ap Nicolas of Llandeilo in Carmarthenshire, and Elizabeth, daughter of Sir John Gruffydd of Abermarlais, also in Carmarthenshire.
 His grandfather was Gruffudd ap Nicolas, lord of Dinefwr.
 His maternal great-grandfather, Sir Thomas Griffith, who married Anne, daughter of Sir Walter Blount, was the grandson of Sir Rhys ap Gruffydd, and through him, was a descendant of Ednyfed Fychan as well as of Lord Rhys, Prince of Wales and member of the royal House of Dinefwr.

 In 1460, after decades of increasing unrest among the nobility and armed clashes, the supporters of Richard, Duke of York, challenged the right of King Henry VI of the House of Lancaster to rule England.
 Most Welsh landholders claimed their titles through grants made by Henry's father and grandfather for loyalty to the English crown during the revolt of Owain Glyndŵr.
 They therefore generally supported Henry, rather than the rival Yorkist claimants to the throne.
 In 1461, when Rhys ap Thomas was twelve or thirteen, a Lancastrian army raised in Wales under Jasper Tudor, the Earl of Pembroke, moved into England but was defeated at the Battle of Mortimer's Cross by Edward, Earl of March (the eldest son of Richard of York who had been killed a few weeks before).
 Rhys's grandfather Gruffydd ap Nicholas was killed in the battle.
 Within a few weeks, Edward had been proclaimed King Edward IV, and the main Lancastrian armies were crushed at the Battle of Towton in Yorkshire.

 Some Lancastrians, including Rhys's father Thomas, continued to resist in Wales.
 Thomas and his brother Owain defended Carreg Cennen Castle near Llandeilo.
 They were forced to surrender in 1462 after a siege.
 The victorious Yorkists slighted the castle to prevent it being used as a Lancastrian stronghold again.
 The lands of the defeated Lancastrians were confiscated, and Thomas, with the young Rhys, went into exile at the court of Philip the Good, the Duke of Burgundy.
 Thomas and Rhys returned to Wales in 1467, and reacquired at least some of their former lands.
 This was during a period which included the Readeption of Henry VI, when many former Lancastrians regained their lands, and contrived to keep them even after the subsequent victory of Edward IV in 1471.
 Thomas died in 1474.
 Rhys's two elder brothers had already died, and Rhys inherited his father's estates.